|

 that information, they must then prepare labels for containers, and more detailed

 technical bulletins called safety data sheets (SDSs) discussed below.
+Employers that "use" hazardous chemicals must have a program

 to ensure that this information is provided to potentially exposed employees.
 "Use" means